getbraincloud/braincloud-docs/docs/api/2_capi/script/schedulerunscriptutc.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-scriptName | The name of the script with its path to be run. scriptData | Data to be sent to the script in JSON format. startDateInUTC | The start date. (date in millis UTC)
+scriptName | The name of the script with its absolute path to be run. scriptData | Data to be sent to the script in JSON format. startDateInUTC | The start date. (date in millis UTC).

 ## Usage